CamilleScholtz/prt/README.md

 prtstuff
 ========

-Consitent CRUX port utilities written in `fish`, aiming to replace, or at least, be used in combination with `prt-get`, `ports`, some `pkgutils` and maybe `pkgmk` in the future.
+Consitent CRUX port utilities written in fish, aiming to replace, or at least, be used in combination with `prt-get`, `ports`, some `pkgutils` and maybe `pkgmk` in the future.

 You might ask why I'm rewriting all these utils that work perfectly fine?
 One reason if for fun, a few others are:

-* I'm kind of a perfectionst, I want all my terminal programs to have the exact same style of output. all the `--help` outputs of the `prtstuff` utils use the same kind of spacing, identation is always done with a black arrow (`->`), for example in `depls`, `prtpull`, `prtprovide`, etcetera.
+* I'm kind of a perfectionst, I want all my terminal programs to have the exact same style of output. all the `--help` outputs of the prtstuff utils use the same kind of spacing, identation is always done with a black arrow (`->`), for example in `depls`, `prtpull`, `prtprovide`, etcetera.
   All utils use the same colors, same kind of flags, etcetera.

 * Another inconsitency is how `pkgmk` only works in a directory with a `Pkgfile`, but `prt-get` is the other way around and only works by providing a port name.
 This has always really bugged me.
-  I definitely like they way `pkgmk` does it, so almost all `prtstuff` utils work this way.
+  I definitely like they way `pkgmk` does it, so almost all prtstuff utils work this way.
   In combination with `cdp` it makes managing ports a breeze.

-* `prtstuff` uses one config file that sets ordering, aliasing, colors, and more for all `prtstuff` utils.
+* prtstuff uses one config file that sets ordering, aliasing, colors, and more for all `prtstuff` utils.

-* `prtstuff` tries to follow the UNIX philosophy of doing one thing and doing it well. `prtpull` ONLY pulls in new ports, `prtls` ONLY lists repos or ports, `depls` ONLY lists dependencies, etcetera.
+* prtstuff tries to follow the UNIX philosophy of doing one thing and doing it well. `prtpull` ONLY pulls in new ports, `prtls` ONLY lists repos or ports, `depls` ONLY lists dependencies, etcetera.

-*  With `fish` being my main shell, and `prtutils` being written in fish, I could add a few nifty things: for example completions, and a function called `cdp` that uses `prtloc` to cd to ports, for example `cdp mpv` cds to `/usr/port/6c37-git/mpv`.
+*  With fish being my main shell, and prtutils being written in fish, I could add a few nifty things: for example completions, and a function called `cdp` that uses `prtloc` to cd to ports, for example `cdp mpv` cds to `/usr/port/6c37-git/mpv`.